nickbild/luminaphone/README.md

 ![](https://raw.githubusercontent.com/nickbild/luminaphone/refs/heads/main/media/luminaphone_matthews.png)

 The Luminaphone, on the other hand, was definitely real.
 People who heard it described it as sounding something like a little pipe organ.

-The instrument consisted of a spinning metal disc with rings of holes in it.
-Each ring could be illuminated by a separate light bulb when a key on a keyboard was pressed.
-That allowed light through, but only when holes passed by the light.
-That light fell on a selenium cell, which was an early photoresistor This turned the pulses of light into pulses of electrical current, which were passed through amplifiers before being fed into a speaker.
+## How It Works

 ![](https://raw.githubusercontent.com/nickbild/luminaphone/refs/heads/main/media/original_circuit.png)

+This is what Matthews’ Luminaphone circuit looked like.
+Each key turned on an incandescent bulb that was directed at a particular ring in ta metal disc, which was spinning at 400 RPMs.
+Each ring had a pattern of holes made in it.
+Light that made it through the holes in the disc fell on a selenium cell (an early photoresistor), which altered the amount of current that flowed through it, and the transformer it was in series with.
+This transformer removed any DC components from the signal, leaving just the light modulated signal on the other side of the transformer.
+This was fed into some amplifiers before it reached a speaker.